History of Russia: Peter the Great

 Peter the Great (Peter I, 1672–1725) brought centralized autocracy into Russia and played a major role in bringing his country into the European state system.
 Russia was now the largest country in the world, stretching from the Baltic Sea to the Pacific Ocean.
 The vast majority of the land was unoccupied, and travel was slow.
 Much of its expansion had taken place in the 17th century, culminating in the first Russian settlement of the Pacific in the mid-17th century, the reconquest of Kiev, and the pacification of the Siberian tribes.
 However, a population of only 14 million was stretched across this vast landscape.
 With a short growing season, grain yields trailed behind those in the West and potato farming was not yet widespread.
 As a result, the great majority of the population workforce was occupied with agriculture.
 Russia remained isolated from the sea trade and its internal trade, communication and manufacturing were seasonally dependent.

 Peter reformed the Russian army and created the Russian navy.
 Peter's first military efforts were directed against the Ottoman Turks.
 His aim was to establish a Russian foothold on the Black Sea by taking the town of Azov.
 His attention then turned to the north.
 Peter still lacked a secure northern seaport except at Archangel on the White Sea, whose harbor was frozen nine months a year.
 Access to the Baltic was blocked by Sweden, whose territory enclosed it on three sides.
 Peter's ambitions for a "window to the sea" led him in 1699 to make a secret alliance with the Polish–Lithuanian Commonwealth and Denmark against Sweden resulting in the Great Northern War.

 The war ended in 1721 when an exhausted Sweden sued for peace with Russia.
 Peter acquired four provinces situated south and east of the Gulf of Finland, thus securing his coveted access to the sea.
-There, in 1703, he had already founded the city that was to become Russia's new capital, Saint Petersburg, as a "window opened upon Europe" to replace Moscow, long Russia's cultural center.
+There, in 1703, he had already founded the city that was to become Russia's new capital, Saint Petersburg.
 Russian intervention in the Commonwealth marked, with the Silent Sejm, the beginning of a 200-year domination of that region by the Russian Empire.
 In celebration of his conquests, Peter assumed the title of emperor, and the Russian Tsardom officially became the Russian Empire in 1721.